Logo

 Johann Sebastian Bach's appointment as Court Composer was an element of his long-term struggle to achieve greater bargaining power with the Leipzig council.

-In 1735 Johann Sebastian Bach started to prepare his first publication of organ music, which was printed as the third Clavier-Ubung in 1739.
+In 1735, Johann Sebastian Bach started preparing his first organ music publication, which was printed as the third Clavier-Ubung in 1739.

 In 1746 Johann Sebastian Bach was preparing to enter Lorenz Christoph Mizler's Society of Musical Sciences.